aspose-words/Aspose.Words-Documentation/net/developer-guide/rendering/converting-to-fixed-page-format/specify-rendering-options-when-converting-to-pdf/_index.md

 This option can be enabled or disabled by using the [FontEmbeddingMode](https://apireference.aspose.com/net/words/aspose.words.saving/pdfsaveoptions/properties/fontembeddingmode)[ ](http://www.aspose.com/api/net/words/aspose.words.saving/pdfsaveoptions/properties/embedstandardwindowsfonts)property.
 When this property is set to [EmbedNonstandard](https://apireference.aspose.com/net/words/aspose.words.saving/pdffontembeddingmode), the “Arial” and “Times New Roman” true type fonts are not embedded into a PDF document.
 In this case, the client viewer relies on the fonts that are installed on the client's operating system.
 When the **FontEmbeddingMode** property is set to [EmbedNone](https://apireference.aspose.com/net/words/aspose.words.saving/pdffontembeddingmode), Aspose.Words do not embed any fonts.

-The example below shows how to set Aspose.Words to skip embedding Arial and Times New Roman fonts into a PDF document:
+The example below demonstrates how to set Aspose.Words to skip embedding Arial and Times New Roman fonts into a PDF document:

 {{< gist "aspose-com-gists" "0b968ac8900f80c11e109dffb105f3da" "Examples-CSharp-Rendering-Printing-EmbeddedFontsInPDF-SetFontEmbeddingMode.cs" >}}